The Mergers & Acquisitions Review: Saudi Arabia

 The private equity sector has also gained more traction in the country, despite the impact of covid-19.
 Saudi Arabia witnessed 45 deals in venture capital, valued at around US$95 million in the first half of 2020.
 In the first quarter of 2020, the Saudi Public Investment Fund established Jada, a fund of funds with an allocation of US$1 billion for the development of the private equity and venture capital ecosystem in Saudi Arabia.

-In terms of hot industries, the e-commerce industry remains the most targeted industry in Saudi Arabia, receiving more backing from governmental agencies such as the General Authority for Small and Medium Enterprises, Monsha'at, which launched an e-commerce programme enabling SMEs to transform their activities to e-commerce so that they can expand their activities.11 Furthermore, a new e-commerce law was issued by Royal Decree No. M/126 dated 07/11/1440H (corresponding to 10 July 2019G) regulating e-commerce stores and related matters such as consumer data protection, general consumers rights and applicable tax.
+In terms of hot industries, the e-commerce industry remains for the second consecutive year the most targeted industry in Saudi Arabia and together with the fintech industry, they represent 30 per cent of total transactions in the Saudi Arabian market.
+On the other hand, education and transportation sectors in 2020 saw 25 per cent and 10 per cent increases (respectively) when compared to 2019.9 Furthermore, a new e-commerce law was issued by Royal Decree No. M/126 dated 07/11/1440H (corresponding to 10 July 2019G) regulating e-commerce stores and related matters such as consumer data protection, general consumer rights and applicable tax.

 We expect to see more M&A transactions in light of the above key reforms and the country's open approach to foreign investment.